nodejs/node/doc/api/readline.markdown

 Pauses the readline `input` stream, allowing it to be resumed later if needed.

-Note that this doesn't immediately pause the stream of events.
+Note that this doesn’t immediately pause the stream of events.
 Several events may be emitted after calling `pause`, including `line`.

 ### rl.resume()